hadley/r-internals/environments.md

 * `R_BaseNamespace`: The (fake) namespace for base
 * `R_NamespaceRegistry`: Registry for registered namespaces

+Environments are commonly called `rho` in the sources.

 ## Get and set objects in environment

 `symbol` should be a `SYMSXP`; `environment` should be an `ENVSXP`.